 Where Goldberg was exaggerated and theatrical, Gillberg was cartoony and ludicrous.
-His entrance had a pre-recording of a crowd chanting "Gillberg,” which alluded to Goldberg’s entrance rumored to be accompanied by pre-recorded chants of his name.
+His entrance had a pre-recording of a crowd chanting "Gillberg,” which alluded to Goldberg’s entrance accompanied by pre-recorded chants of his name.

 Goldberg went to the ring with impressive pyrotechnics surrounding him; Gillberg had stagehands (sometimes the J.O.B.
-Squad) holding sparklers that would burn him.
-Then they’d use fire extinguishers to put out the sparks.
+Squad) holding sparklers that burned him.
+Then they’d use fire extinguishers to put out the sparks!

 Gillberg’s dotted line tattoo around his bicep was the answer to Goldberg’s famous tribal tattoo.
 And the catchphrase.
 “Who’s next?” snarled by the undefeated WCW Champion, became “Who’s first?” alluding to him losing to every opponent he faced, except Goldust, who he defeated with help from fellow J.O.B. squad member The Blue Meanie.

 Duane Gill vividly remembers the first time he unleashed the Gillberg gimmick to the world.